apache/flink/docs/java_api_guide.md

 The overall procedure to invoke a packaged program is as follows:

   1. The JAR's manifest is searched for a *main-class* or *program-class* attribute.
 If both attributes are found, the *program-class* attribute takes precedence over the *main-class* attribute.
 Both the command line and the web interface support a parameter to pass the entry point class name manually for cases where the JAR manifest contains neither attribute.
-  2. If the entry point class implements the `eu.stratosphere.api.common.Program`, then the system calls the `getPlan(String...)` method to obtain the program plan to execute.
+  2. If the entry point class implements the `org.apache.flinkapi.common.Program`, then the system calls the `getPlan(String...)` method to obtain the program plan to execute.
 The `getPlan(String...)` method was the only possible way of defining a program in the *Record API* (see [0.4 docs](http://stratosphere.eu/docs/0.4/)) and is also supported in the new Java API.
-  3. If the entry point class does not implement the `eu.stratosphere.api.common.Program` interface, the system will invoke the main method of the class.
+  3. If the entry point class does not implement the `org.apache.flinkapi.common.Program` interface, the system will invoke the main method of the class.

 [Back to top](#top)